-- 1. To develop and review the Company's policies and practices on corporate governance and make recommendations to the Board. - 2.
+- To develop and review the Company's policies and practices on corporate governance and make recommendations to the Board. - 2.
 To review and monitor the training and continuous professional development of Directors and senior management. - 3.
-To review and monitor the Company's policies and practices on compliance with legal and regulatory requirements.
+To review and monitor the Company's policies and practices on compliance with legal and regulatory requirements. - 4.
+To develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees and Directors. - 5.
+To review the Company's compliance with the CG Code and disclosure in the Corporate Governance Report.